 Loans to Private Sector in Singapore averaged 259910.10 SGD Million from 1980 until 2023, reaching an all time high of 842813.10 SGD Million in August of 2022 and a record low of 16439.80 SGD Million in January of 1980.
 This page provides the latest reported value for - Singapore Loans to Private Sector - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Singapore Loans to Private Sector - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Loans to Private Sector in Singapore is expected to be 692000.00 SGD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loans to Private Sector in Singapore to stand at 710000.00 in 12 months time.
-In the long-term, the Singapore Loans to Private Sector is projected to trend around 715000.00 SGD Million in 2020, according to our econometric models.
+Loans to Private Sector in Singapore is expected to be 854148.00 SGD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Loans to Private Sector is projected to trend around 853862.00 SGD Million in 2024 and 881186.00 SGD Million in 2025, according to our econometric models.